lukesnowden/laravel-5-commands/create-model-resources/README.md

 			list.blade.php
 ```

-foreach model created to will have to register the interface binding in the applications/packages service provider
+foreach model created to will have to register the interface binding in the applications/packages service provider (dump the autoload)

 ```php
 	public function register()